a-maystorov/a-maystorov/README.md

 <h1  align="left">Hi 👋, I'm Alkin</h1>

-<h2  align="left">I'm an aspiring frontend developer from Bulgaria currently living in Germany.</h2>
+    I'm an aspiring frontend developer from Bulgaria currently living in Germany.

 <h3  align="left">I love video games and everything related to them, also I can talk with computers. 😜</h3>